 With this tweak, you should see

-layout1 taking up almost no time, except on initial page load, and hovering should be much more responsible.
+layout1 taking up almost no time, except on initial page load, and hovering should be much more responsive.
 For me the timings now look like this:

 So now rendering takes up roughly 89% of the runtime when hovering, and everything else takes up 32 milliseconds total.
 That's not one frame, but it's not bad for a Python application!